willingc/asyncio-notes/0_asyncio.rst

 Building Understanding
 ======================

-The terminology and jargon around concurrency and asynchronous communication and processing can obscure the concepts of what is happening.
+The terminology and jargon around concurrency, asynchronous communication, and coroutines can obscure the different concepts of what the asyncio module provides in Python.

-This section strives to break down the jargon and increase understanding about asyncio.
+This section strives to break down the jargon and increase understanding about asyncio by:

+- sharing the ultimate goal of asyncio
+- explaining asynchronous programming and its comparison to synchronous programming
+- describing what a coroutine is
+- creating a timeline of the different coroutine approaches used in Python's history

 An Important Goal
 -----------------